 At 400C in a forming has atmosphere 95% argon, 5% hydrogen

-Chemical reduction of graphene oxide is a highly scalable method, unfortunately the reduced graphene oxide produced often has resulted in relatively poor yields in terms of surface area and electronic conductivity.
+Chemical reduction is a highly scalable method, unfortunately the reduced graphene oxide produced often has resulted in relatively poor yields in terms of surface area and electronic conductivity.
 Thermally reducing graphene oxide at temperatures of 1000℃ or more creates rGO that has been shown to have a very high surface area but the annealing process damages the structure of the graphene oxide when pressure between builds up and carbon dioxide is released.
 During reduction, there is a substantial reduction in the mass of the graphene oxide (figures around 30% have been mentioned) which creates imperfections and voids in the structure and interferes with its unique properties.

 Electrochemical reduction of graphene oxide is a method that has been shown to produce very high quality reduced graphene oxide, almost identical in terms of structure to pristine graphene.